eeiswerth/formlicious/README.md

 radio                  | A single radio button with a label to the right of the radio button. radio-group            | A stack of vertical radio buttons. dropzone               | A Dropzone for file uploads.
 See [Dropzone](http://www.dropzonejs.com/).
-Jump to the [Dropzone Configuration](#dropzone-configuration) to learn more.
+Jump to the [Dropzone Configuration](#dropzone-configuration) to learn more. file-upload            | A file chooser that supports file previews prior to being uploaded.
+Jump to the [File Upload Configuration](#file-upload-configuration) to learn more.

 For more detail on the types and what options affect their presentation and data binding.
 See below.